How to get started with Luminar 4

 AI Filters

-My favorite part about Luminar are the AI filters.
-I am a developer myself and I fully believe in AI tools because they can make our life easier and workflows much faster.
-I know that a lot of photographers think that this is "no real photography" anymore because there is some algorithm that decides about what your photo might need right now.
+My favorite part about Luminar is the AI filters.
+I am a developer myself and I fully believe in AI tools because they can make our lives easier and workflows much faster.
+I know that a lot of photographers think that this is "no real photography" anymore because there is some algorithm that decides what your photo might need right now.
 In my opinion, quite the opposite is true because I can focus a lot more on taking photos.
-If a tool starts to learn my preferences that I am repeating for most of my photos anyway, I have a lot more time on paying attention to the details or decide to use the photo as it is to save the time and have a great result with just a few clicks.
+If a tool starts to learn my preferences that I am repeating for most of my photos anyway, I have a lot more time to pay attention to the details or decide to use the photo as it is to save time and have a great result with just a few clicks.

 In my photo of the skyline of New York I used the AI Enhance and AI Structure filters to improve the contrast of the clouds and the reflections in the water.